What Scientists Just Discovered at Chernobyl Will Shock You

 Meet Cryptococcus neoformans, a humble black mold first identified in the Chernobyl ruins, and later found on the walls of the reactor itself.

-It’s not hiding from the radiation.
-It’s absorbing it.
+It’s not hiding from the radiation, it’s somehow absorbing it.

-This is evolution cracking its knuckles in the ruins.
+This is evolution cracking its knuckles and laughing in the face of ruins.

 The Microbial Renaissance of the Exclusion Zone

-It’s not just fungi.
+It’s not just fungi either, that’s what’s so cool.
 The soil of Chernobyl teems with bacteria that have mutated, adjusted, and rearranged themselves around the radiation.

-In the shadow of disaster, community has become survival.
+In the shadow of disaster, community has become survival in a way we didn’t foresee.

 The answers may not be in labs…but in the forgotten corners of the earth.

-Samples of Chernobyl fungi were sent to the International Space Station to see if they could block cosmic radiation.
-Results so far?
+NASA-supported researchers sent Chernobyl fungi to the International Space Station to see if they could block cosmic radiation.
+The results so far were promising.

-The fungi grew on the station.
-And showed potential to reduce radiation exposure…meaning we may one day line space capsules with mycelium instead of metal.
-This would be a huge breakthrough for our plans to go to Mars (currently, we have a four year time limit there before radiation would kill us).
+The fungi grew on the ISS station, and showed potential to reduce radiation exposure (by roughly 2–5% in a thin layer)…meaning we may one day line space capsules with mycelium instead of metal.
+A potential as a lightweight biological shield being made from fungus was not on my Bingo-card today, but I accept it anyway.
+This would be a huge breakthrough for our plans to go to Mars (currently, we have around a four year time limit there before radiation would kill us).

 Beneath Reactor 4 lies one of the most lethal objects on earth: The Elephant’s Foot.
 A melted mass of nuclear fuel, metal, and sand…solidified like lava and still radioactive decades later.

-It cannot be touched.
-It cannot be moved.
-It will be dangerous for centuries.
+It cannot be touched, it cannot be moved, and it will continue to be dangerous for centuries.

-Nature, it seems, is not waiting for us to fix it.
+Nature, it seems, is not waiting for us to fix it, it’s already adapting, which is as humbling as it is inspiring for me.

 Related Reads: